openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/securityschemes/ApiKeyQuery.md

 org.openapijsonschematools.client.components.securityschemes.ApiKeyQuery
 # SecurityScheme ApiKeyQuery

 public class ApiKeyQuery
-extends ApiKeySecurityScheme
+extends ApiKeyQuerySecurityScheme

 A class that is used to apply auth to a request